 ⍆ On December 13th, 2019 the result of a referendum on independence for the Autonomous Region of Bougainville (Bougainville) was announced with an astounding 98% of those who voted in favour of independence.
 Historically, the geography, the cultural diversity, European colonial interference and huge natural wealth from the Panguna Gold and Copper mine have caused problems for the island and its population.

 Bougainville in Melanesia is the largest of the Solomon Islands archipelago.
-Nestled to the north it is an unforgiving land of volcanoes, earthquakes, mud slides, razor sharp valleys and thick jungle; an island divided across many lines, making travel and integration difficult.
+Nestled to the north, it is an unforgiving land of volcanoes, earthquakes, mud slides, razor sharp valleys and thick jungle; an island divided across many lines, making travel and integration difficult.

-The uprising lasted a decade, claimed at least 15,000 lives and led to the resignation of the Prime Minister after he was caught funding a South African lead mercenary operation designed to quash the uprising.
+The uprising lasted a decade, claimed at least 15,000 lives and led to the resignation of the Prime Minister after he was caught funding a South African lead mercenary operation designed to quash the potential revolution.
 The result was the closing of the mine, a UN peacekeeping intervention and an agreement from the national government to hold a referendum on independence.

 The result of the referendum is non-binding and subject to a majority vote by the government of PNG.
-A date for the debate has not been set but the newly elected President of Bougainville Ishmael Toroama has vowed to have an answer within by 2023.
+A date for the debate has not been set but the newly elected President of Bougainville Ishmael Toroama has vowed to have an answer by 2023.